top of page

 an a frame sign outside the buffalo trace shop

-The retail space is large and simply furnished, filled with lots of varied items.
+The retail space was large and simply furnished, filled with lots of varied items.
 Just don't expect racks of bourbon, as this is limited.
 When we visited there was no bourbon we couldn't buy at home and sadly none of the whiskey that we had enjoyed on the tasting.

-If you do visit when there is an allocated bottle, arrive early as they don't save them for tour guests and be prepared to queue.
+If you do visit when there is an allocated bottle, arrive early, as they don't save them for tour guests, and be prepared to queue.
 Wait times in line have been known to be extremely long.
 It really is luck of the draw.
 And they don't ship out of the state.
 It's the law!

 two racks of barrels inside the buffalo trace shop, holding 12 barrels on their side, with the ends of each barrel having the name of a different brand painted on them